jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 all over with fright.
 ‘Oh, I beg your pardon!’ cried Alice hastily, afraid that she had hurt the poor animal’s feelings.
 ‘I quite forgot you didn’t like cats.’

-### CHAPTER II.
-THE POOL OF TEARS 13

-‘Not like cats!’ cried the Mouse, in a shrill, passionate voice, ‘Wouldyoulike cats if you were me?’
+‘Not like cats!’ cried the Mouse, in a shrill, passionate voice, ‘Would you like cats if you were me?’
 ‘Well, perhaps not,’ said Alice in a soothing tone, ‘don’t be angry about it.
 And yet I wish I could show you our cat Dinah: I think you’d take a fancy to cats